Kemal Alispahić

 Kemal Alispahić (born 13 March 1965) is a Bosnian professional football manager and former player.

 Playing career

-As a player, Alispahić played for Iskra Bugojno, hometown club Željezničar on two occasions, Sloboda Užice, MSV Duisburg, Remscheid, Kayserispor and Lausanne-Sport.
+As a player, Alispahić played for Iskra Bugojno, hometown clubs Sarajevo and Željezničar, Sloboda Užice, MSV Duisburg, Remscheid, Kayserispor and Lausanne-Sport.
 He was part of Iskra Bugojno's golden generation, when the club got promoted from the Yugoslav Second League to the First League in 1984 and also won the 1984–85 edition of the Mitropa Cup.